Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 fastify.register(require('./routes/profile'), { prefix: '/' })
 ```

-**Try It Out**: We visit `http://127.0.0.1:3000/profile/alice`.
+We visit `http://127.0.0.1:3000/profile/alice`.
 The page shows Alice’s name, bio, and a list of shopping items, or a message if the list is empty.

 **Explanation**: The route passes a user object to the template, where `{{user.username}}` displays the name, and `{{#if}}` and `{{#each}}` handle conditional logic and iteration, Handlebars relies on helpers or JavaScript properties (e.g., `length`).
 We keep logic in the route, ensuring the template remains simple and focused on presentation.